-The question of change - how change can be achieved and how institutions and policies can be made more gender friendly - has of course also been central to a feminist political science (FPS) as well as gender scholarship in other disciplines.
+The question of change - how change can be achieved and how institutions and policies can be made more gender friendly - has of course also been central to a feminist political science (FPS)

+as well as gender scholarship in other disciplines.
 Gender scholars and equity entrepreneurs have been involved in institutional (re) design, seeking to create gender-aware and more gender-just institutions: opening up institutions to wider inclusion and participation; seeking to insert new actors, rules, norms and practices; and attempting to recalibrate patterns of power (Mackay, Kenny and Chappell 2010).
 Gender scholars and entrepreneurs have, for example, investigated and advocated for state feminism and gender mainstreaming as well as policy interventions around issues such as domestic violence and reproductive rights (Stetson and Mazur 1995, Weldon 2002).
 However like institutionalist frameworks, the gender scholarship has often found understanding institutional creation, continuity and change problematic, particularly reconciling structure with agency.
 It has sometimes put too much emphasis on women's agency and not enough on the structural constraints that can have negative effects on outcomes.
 As a result understanding why institutional change, such as the establishment of women's policy agencies (WPAs), has not had the transformative effects that were hoped for, or has resulted in undesired and unpredicted unintended consequences, has been hard.
 Unlike some of the gendered welfare state, sociological and legal literatures, much gender and politics scholarship has also focused quite narrowly on explicitly gendered policy and institutional change - such as the implementation of equality policies, and the creation of WPAs.
 Less work has looked at wider institutional processes and how gender, intersecting with other dimensions of power such as race, class and sexuality, shapes those institutions.
 This focus on gender-specific institutions and a lack of a wider understanding of institutions and institutional change has sometimes limited its overall explanatory capacity.
-Therefore although this scholarship has many strengths, there are still major areas that need further development and expansion.
+Therefore although this scholarship has many strengths, there are significant areas that need further development and expansion.
+Building on this work, it is the area of institutional change that this paper will now focus on.